 With 10 football and softball teams competing throughout the APY Lands, as well as the Uluru-based Mutitjulu Cats who joined the competition in 2018, the League provides not only physical activity but also a vital social interaction among communities.

-SANFL has managed the Federally-funded APY League for the past 11 years.
+SANFL has managed the Federally-funded APY League since its inception in 2007.
 In 2018, approximately 400 players – more than 80 per cent of the male population of the APY Lands aged 17-35 – participated in this Indigenous football competition.
 The female softball competition saw 250 participants represented in the 10-team competition.
 This not only has the benefits of promoting healthier, more active lifestyles for the participants, but also has stimulated a great local following and associated social interaction among communities.

 The SANFL APY League also supports Federal Government strategies in remote communities aimed at: